Toggle: English / Spanish

 Some people may have discomfort from lying on the hard table.

 Contrast given through an IV may cause a slight burning sensation, a metallic taste in the mouth, and a warm flushing of the body.
 These sensations are normal and usually go away within a few seconds.

-CT rapidly creates detailed pictures of the body, including the brain, chest, spine, and abdomen.
-The test may be used to better view the structures inside the chest.
+CT quickly creates detailed pictures of the body.
+The test may be used to get a better view of the structures inside the chest.